(updated April 2015)

 Paul told the court: “The memories I’ve got of what happened are almost like still photographs.”
 He added that he could remember standing in his mother’s bedroom holding her by both wrists and then her upper arms.
 “Then I am pushing her onto the bed and kneeling on her upper arms and sat on her chest,” he said.
 “Then I have a picture of strangling, with my hands around her throat.
 I don’t think she was saying anything.”

 He added that he knew from her face that she was dead, but he tried to revive her with mouth to mouth resuscitation.
 “I sat on the bed and talked to her for a while.
-I said how sorry I was and I didn’t know why I did it and how much I loved her,” he said, adding that he then moved the body and tucked her up in bed.
+I said how sorry I was and I didn’t know why I did it and how much I loved her,” he said, adding that he then moved his mother’s body and tucked her up in bed.

 Paul stated that, the next morning, he contemplated hanging himself, but eventually decided, for the sake of his 5-year-old daughter, to hand himself into police instead.